apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

 To install the driver, you need Administrator privileges on the computer.

-## Step 1: Download the MapR Drill ODBC Driver
+## Step 1: Download the Drill ODBC Driver
 Download the driver from the [download site](http://package.mapr.com/tools/MapR-ODBC/MapR_Drill/).
 The current version is 1.3.8.

-## Step 2: Install the MapR Drill ODBC Driver
+## Step 2: Install the Drill ODBC Driver

 To install the driver, complete the following steps: